 The Company files income tax returns in the federal and various state jurisdictions.
 These federal income taxes are immaterial.
-The Company is no longer subject to U.S. federal income tax examinations by tax authorities for years before 2018.
+The Company is no longer subject to U.S. federal income tax examinations by tax authorities for years before 2019.

-(o) Common Stock Purchase Warrants
+(n) Common Stock Purchase Warrants

 The Company issued warrants in connection with its IPO in December 2021.
-These equity instruments are valued at the fair value of the instrument issued.
-See additional information in Note 11.
+These equity instruments were valued at fair value when they were issued.
+See additional information in Note 12.

-(p) Net Loss per Share
+(o) Net Loss per Share